validityBase/vbase-cs/Docs/user-guide.md

     On Error GoTo ErrorHandler

-    Dim vBaseBuidler As New vBase.vBaseBuilder
+    Dim vBaseBuilder As New vBase.vBaseBuilder
     Dim vBaseClient As vBase.vBaseClient
     Dim vBaseDataset As vBase.vBaseDataset
     Dim verificationResult As vBase.verificationResult